 Resources Available to All States to Coordinate Care for High-Cost, High-Need Beneficiaries

-A technical assistance resource center, the Integrated Care Resource Center (ICRC), is available to assist States in delivering coordinated health care services to Medicare-Medicaid enrollees.
+A technical assistance resource center, the Integrated Care Resource Center (ICRC), is available to assist States in delivering coordinated health care services to people dually eligible for Medicare and Medicaid.
+ICRC offers a variety of technical assistance options to help states to develop integrated care programs that coordinate medical, behavioral health, long-term services and supports for dually eligible individuals.
 This resource provides technical assistance to States at all levels of readiness to better serve beneficiaries, improve quality and reduce costs.
-CMS has contracted with Mathematica Policy Research to lead the Integrated Care Resource Center.
+CMS has contracted with Mathematica Policy Research to lead ICRC.

 Types of Assistance Available to States

-Examples of the types of assistance provided by the Integrated Care Resource Center include:
+Examples of the types of assistance provided by ICRC include:

-- Facilitating sharing of best practices across States; and
+- Facilitating sharing of best practices across states;

-- Developing resources to support States' efforts to coordinate primary, acute, behavioral health, and long-term supports and services for high-need, high-cost individuals, including Medicare-Medicaid enrollees.
+- Developing resources to support states' efforts to coordinate primary, acute, behavioral health, and long-term supports and services for high-need, high-cost individuals, including dually eligible individuals.

 Specific resources are available to States interested in participating in the demonstration to test financial models to support care coordination for Medicare-Medicaid enrollees, and states considering alternate models of integration.